SeyfullahGundogdu/dwn_rig/README.md

 ## CLI
 Keep reading for examples on how to supply arguments correctly to the program.

-> Note: if no specific resolution, or aspect ratio is specified, program will download every media file it finds on posts.
+> Note: if no specific resolution or aspect ratio is specified, program will download every media file it finds on posts.

 ### Nix Flakes